LarissaDG/ICCC/README.md

 - **.gitgnore**: self-explanatory
 - **amostra.py**: Sample the original database so we can work with an expressive part of the hole, without the computational cost associeated with.
+- **get_descriptions.py**: Generate the descriptions based on the respective image of the dataset, using Janus 7b.
 - **oficial_script.sh**: Automatize running the scripts
+- **manda_email.py**: In oficial_script may need to change the directory.
+It's used to notify when the script has finished to run.
 - **README.md**: self-explanatory
+- **requirements.txt**: self-explanatory

 ## ⚙️ Setup
 To set up the environment, there are some phases you must go through.